Rahuleus12/typstresume/RahulBelgaonkar.typ

 •	Scripted automation to clone, install, and uninstall Gamescope on Linux.

-•	Reduced manual effort by 70% and optimized system setup eliminating need for Desktop environments or Window managers and faster setups for cloud gaming.
+•	Reduced manual effort by 70% and optimized system setup eliminating need for Desktop\ #h(0.6em) environments or Window managers and faster setups for cloud gaming.

 #topic-header[Milestone Realties Site] |
 June–July 2022 | Tools: WordPress, CSS, HTML

-•	Built and deployed a responsive real estate site with appointment booking and real-time updates.
+•	Built and deployed a responsive real estate site with appointment booking and real-time\ #h(0.6em) updates.

 •	Enhanced UX and customer interaction through clean design and efficient deployment.